danielmlow/effective_altruism_chatbot/README.md

 2. Open the ipynb in Google Colab (right click > Open With > Google Colaboratory or Add more extensions if it doesnt appear).

 Then just execute the code blocks with shft+enter.
 Some things download into Google cloud server (it doesn't download to your local computer) the first time you run it.

+Free to use and reproduce.

+-- Created by Daniel M. Low (Harvard University & MIT) and Benjamin Villa (Harvard University)